juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 :::

-### configmap modify {#overwrite-in-configmap}
+### Modify ConfigMap {#overwrite-in-configmap}

-From JuiceFS CSI Driver 0.24.0 and above, you can easily change the image version in the global configuration
+From JuiceFS CSI Driver 0.24.0 and above, you can easily change the image version in the global configuration:

 ```yaml title="values-mycluster.yaml"
 globalConfig: